AcademySoftwareFoundation/OpenRV/docs/build_system/config_linux_centos7.md

 ## Install CMake

 You need CMake version 3.24+ to build RV.
-The yum-installable version is not quite recent enough, you'll to build and install CMake from sources.
+The yum-installable version is not quite recent enough, you'll need to build and install CMake from source.

 ```bash
 wget https://github.com/Kitware/CMake/releases/download/v3.24.0/cmake-3.24.0.tar.gz